UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 article will be an instance of App\Model\Entity\Article or fallback to uim\ORM\Entity instance if you haven’t created the Article class.

-Prior to uimD 4.3 you need to use this->getTableLocator->get('Articles') to get the table instance.
+Prior to uimD 4.3 you need to use getTableLocator->get('Articles') to get the table instance.
 Accessing Entity Data

 Entities provide a few ways to access the data they contain.
 Most commonly you will access the data in an entity using object notation: